UFO Sightings 2017: New Lightning Storm Video ‘Shows’ Alien Aircraft

 According to NJ 1015, this number is surprising because in 2016, there were only 120 UFO sightings in New Jersey as reported by the National UFO Reporting Center.

 Adding to this, Express stated that UFO sightings in the Middle East are on the rise in 2017, but they were first attributed to possible missiles testing in Iran or Kuwait.
-However, it was later sorted out that it was not a UFO sighting, but instead that theory was changed by researcher Scott Brando of UFOofInterest.org.
+However, it was later sorted out that it was not a UFO sighting, but instead, that theory was changed by researcher Scott Brando of UFOofInterest.org.

 The new theory is that the “UFO sighting” was possibly a part of the rocket involved with the February 19 launch by Space X from the Kennedy Space Center in Cape Canaveral, Florida.